holidayextras/culture/expedited-procedure.md

 * If issue is complex enough consider a dedicated Slack channel (regular communication in the primary #expedite channel should still continue).
 * If the issue is going to effect deployments, post in the [#deployments](https://holidayextras.slack.com/messages/deployments/) Slack channel.

+Note that Germany and the Shift Manager may not be on Slack, so you should open a separate communcation channel with them where appropriate.

 ### Email

 There should be three key email communications sent during an expedite.